Moq77111113/kite/README.md

 tags: [docker, database]
 ```

 Push to Git.
-Kite at it.
+Point Kite at it.
 Ship.

 ### What people are saying